-- PRACTICE TIME Practice is not allowed on any Tournament table, except during specified periods, and only with the permission of the Tournament Director.
-You are encouraged to practice on tables designated for that purpose, and are asked to share the practice tables with any other contestants who wish to use them.
+- 1. PRACTICE TIME Practice is not allowed on any Tournament table, except during specified periods, and only with the permission of the Tournament Director.
+You are encouraged to practice on tables designated for that purpose and are asked to share the practice tables with any other contestants who wish to use them.
 If there is a wait for the practice tables, we ask that you limit your practice time to between 10 and 15 minutes.
-Designated practices tables are reserved for those contestants who have not yet been eliminated from the Tournament.
+Designated practice tables are reserved for those contestants who have not yet been eliminated from the Tournament.
 Practice is not allowed on Tournament tables during play, even when Tournament tables are not in use. - 2.
 NO GAMBLING Gambling on pool is not permitted at any APA function, including this Tournament.
 Therefore, you are prohibited from gambling on pool at the Tournament site, even after the Tournament has ended or you have been eliminated from the Tournament.
 Any participant that gambles will face disqualification from the Tournament or forfeiture of all awards and prize money. - 3.
-FORFEIT TIME Forfeits will be declared after 15 minutes has lapsed since a match has been called.
-If a team has registered for the Tournament, a Tournament Official will attempt to locate the team before a forfeit is declared however Tournament Officials are not obligated to contact the team before a forfeit is declared.
+FORFEIT TIME Forfeits will be declared 15 minutes after a match has been called.
+If a team has registered for the Tournament, a Tournament Official will attempt to locate the team before a forfeit is declared.
+However, Tournament Officials are not obligated to contact the team before a forfeit is declared.
 It is the team's responsibility to be present for their matches when they are called.
-The Tournament Director determines when a match is officially forfeited - 4.
-SUDDEN DEATH In order to help the Tournament run on schedule, all players are encouraged to be ready to play when their match is called, and to observe the Match Time Guidelines set forth in the Official Team Manual.
-Prior to the Tournament, the Tournament Director will decide whether Sudden Death rules will apply or teams will be instructed to split their match, if matches become exceedingly long, Sudden Death will go into effect.
+The Tournament Director determines when a match is officially forfeited. - 4.
+SUDDEN DEATH FORMAT When the Sudden Death format is in effect, all other League rules apply to player selection.
+We ask all players to help keep to the schedule by being ready to play when their match is called, and by observing the Match Time Guidelines.
+Prior to the Tournament, the Tournament Director will decide whether Sudden Death rules will apply, or teams will be instructed to split their match, if matches become exceedingly long, Sudden Death will go into effect.
 See the Tournament Director for more information.
 Unless the League Operator or Tournament Director chooses to split matches, the following Sudden Death rules will apply: